What makes a Medicare Supplement Plan N a hit among the other Medigap Plans?

+2. Plan N Gives You A Greater Choice of Doctors Compared to Advantage Plans

 So that’s the point.
-People who don’t like networks, and who value the freedom to go to any doctor who takes Medicare, usually prefer to own a Supplement.
+People who don’t like networks and who value the freedom to go to any doctor who takes Medicare usually prefer to own a Supplement.
 There is no network – all doctors who take Medicare have to accept all supplements.
-For those shoppers who are budget conscious, too, the Plan N gives a lower-cost way to have that freedom than Plans F & G.
+For those shoppers who are budget conscious, too, Plan N gives a lower-cost way to have that freedom than Plans F & G.

-The Differences Between Plan N and F & G
+The Differences Between Medicare Supplement Insurance Plan N and F & G

 - Plan F is often referred to as the 100% plan.
 If Medicare approves a hospital, doctor, or medical bill, then Plan F will pay your copay for it.
 Simple.

 - Plan G is identical to Plan F except for one small charge; the annual Part B deductible.
-You have to pay that deductible which in 2021 is only $203 for the entire year.
-That is a sure of a lot less of a deductible than you would find for your car insurance.
+You have to pay that deductible which in 2022 is only $233 for the entire year.
+That is a sure of a lot less amount of deductible than you would find for your car insurance.

 - Plan N has some co-pays built into the structure.
 In exchange for paying a much lower monthly premium than you would if you purchased a Plan F or G, you would have some small co-pays to deal with.